LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

 Remember those user stories, feature ideas, and flowcharts you worked on for your project?
 It's time to make that documentation a bit more official by adding it all to your `README.md` file!

-  - [ ] Following [GitHub's instructions](https://help.github.com/articles/create-a-repo/#commit-your-first-change), add your previous notes and save the changes.
+  - [ ] Following [GitHub's instructions](https://help.github.com/articles/create-a-repo/#commit-your-first-change), add your previous notes to your `README.md` file and save the changes.

   - [ ] You can make the formatting nicer by using Markdown, a popular formatting language that's easier and faster to write than HTML.
 (It's the standard used by GitHub and StackOverflow!)
 See [GitHub's Markdown reference page](https://guides.github.com/features/mastering-markdown/).